Baltic Nest Institute

 This was physically implemented by the Marine Ecosystem Modelling Group at the Department of Systems Ecology at the Stockholm University.
 The objective was to have a database that could be replicated and used by other Institutions as well.
 That would make it practical to perform calculations of total amounts of nutrients, nutrient budgets and trend analysis.
 Presently, the database is placed at the Baltic Nest Institute (BNI).
 The Baltic Nest Institute is a research institute that since January 1, 2013 is part of the Stockholm University's Baltic Sea Centre, Sweden; in Denmark at the National Environmental Research Institute (NERI), Aarhus University at Roskilde, National Institute of Aquatic Resources at the Technical University of Denmark (DTU-Aqua) and Danish Technical University. and in Finland at the Finnish Environment Institute, SYKE.

-The development and maintenance of BED is part of the BNI core activities funded by the Swedish Ministry of Environment.
+The development and maintenance of BED is part of the BNI core activities funded by the Swedish Agency for Marine and Water Management.
 The database is under constant development and updating and plays a central role for the groups international research activities.
 It plays a central role in many projects.

 An important goal in The Gulf of Riga Project was to set up identical computer systems and environmental databases in Stockholm, Riga and Tallinn.
 The aim was to make existing historical data sets available for all the participants of the subprojects and to serve as a common database and center for data exchange of new information collected during the five-year study period (1993-97).
 The database played an important role in the frame of BASYS -Baltic Sea System Study Project.
-Stockholm Centre for Marine Research publishes annual reports with results from the Environmental Monitoring Program for the Marine Environment where the database has been an important tool in several ocassions (funding terminated in 2000, unfortunately).
+Stockholm University's Baltic Sea Centre publishes annual reports with results from the Environmental Monitoring Program for the Marine Environment where the database has been an important tool in several ocassions.
 Water and Nutrient Budgets of the Gulf of Riga and the Gulf of Gdansk were developed in the frame of LOICZ Biogeochemical Modelling Core Research.
 Land-Ocean Interactions in the Coastal Zone (LOICZ) Project of the International Geosphere-Biosphere Programme: A study of Global Change (IGBP) of the International Council of Scientific Unions (ICSU).

 The database also played an important role in MARE(Marine Research on Eutrophication), a programme to develop the scientific base for cost-effective measures to reduce eutrophication in the Baltic.
 The database has been an important tool in the frame of CHARM.
 More recently, the database has been an important component in several projects, some of them completed and other ongoing.